jyc913/oneuphealth/README.md

 2. open a terminal, git clone https://github.com/jyc913/oneuphealth.git
 3. go to backend folder, run `npm i`
 3. go to project root folder (make sure the folder has docker-compose.yml in this location)
-4. on the route directory, run  `docker-compose build`
+4. on the root directory, run  `docker-compose build`
-5. on the route directory, run  `docker-compose up -d`
+5. on the root directory, run  `docker-compose up -d`
 7. go to localhost:3000, and click details page.
 It should show the patient info there
 8. run `docker-compose down` to stop the app